patrickcgray/Bass_Connections/README.md

-# Bass_Connections
+## Bass Connection - Deep Learning and Remote Sensing for Coastal Resilience and Disaster Response (2019-2020)

-Deep Learning and Remote Sensing for Coastal Resilience and Disaster Response (2019-2020)
+This website is specifically for students working on the 2019-2020 Bass Connections project but could be of interest to a wider ranger of folks interested in learning about scientific computing for geospatial analysis, remote sensing for change detection, and combining remote sensing with new deep learning techniques.

 ### Project Overview ([full description](https://bassconnections.duke.edu/project-teams/deep-learning-and-remote-sensing-coastal-resilience-and-disaster-response-2019-2020)):